igorkulman/coding-journal/content/post/2015-12-21-a-week-with-mcirosoft-band-2.md

 The one problem with the Band I had was the broken UV sensor.
 I could not exchange the Band for a new one because I live in a country that is not supported and Band is not sold here.
 It looks like [broken UV sensor is a common problem on both Band and Band 2](https://answers.microsoft.com/en-us/band/forum/msband-band_hardware/microsoft-band-uv-sensor-does-not-seem-to-work/97a7c92c-f135-48cd-8945-3781434d309c).
 If you can buy it in a Microsoft Store (I was not), try if the UV sensor works, it may not.

-**Battery usage**

-The Microsoft Band 2 will stay charged for 2 days when not using the GPS.
-It is long as typical smartwatches, but if you are used to classical watches like I am, it is a very short time.
-It means another device to check status and charge.
-The Band will tell you to charge it long in advance.
-One day, I got a message to charge it at about 1pm.
-By the time I got home after 6pm the band battery indicator was red, but the Band was still working.
+I called my local Microsoft technical support and the operator did not even know what Microsoft Band 2 was!
+After a while, maybe binging the name, she told me to get lost because they do not support it.
+Nice customer service as always, Microsoft.
+So my UV sensor remains broken and they do not care.
+So I tried the UK support web page.
+I tried for three days and I always got the same response, telling me that they are busy chatting with someone else and that I can give them a UK phone number and they will call me back.
+Of course I do nod have a UK phone number.
+My next step will be contacting the US support after the winter holidays and see how that goes.

 **Conclusion**

 The Microsoft Band 2 is a great health device.
 If you expectation are similar than mine than by all means get one.
-If you can, because Microsoft made a mistake, again, selling it only in the US and UK.
-I do not get why.
-The one things that really bugs me is that the UV sensor is broken and there is no way I can exchange it in my country.
-If you are a notification junkie looking for ways to stay connected, buy a smartwatch.
+If you live in the US, go buy it to a Microsoft Store and test if everything works as supposed to.
+It may not.
+If you live outside the US, be aware that you may be on your own when something goes wrong.
+If you want a smartwatch or a device to keep track of notification, the Band is not for you.